jakearchibald/jakearchibald.com/static-build/posts/2020/08/avif-is-exciting/index.md

 Changes:

-- Allow articles to have client JS
 - Embed encoded versions in article using tab interface
+  - Single DecodedImage
+  - Set of tabs, just radio buttons
+  - Is it possible to do a preact prerender?
 - Make the start much smaller
 - Title: Compressing web images in an AVIF world